 Although our children know where the story of Santa comes from (the story of Saint Nicholas) we do not include “Santa Clause” in our traditions.
 Neither do we include reindeer, elves, or other things typically included in the made-up version of Santa.

-Therefore, the following ideas are from a Jesus-focused perspective.
-These are a collection of familiar traditions, with a few traditions from around the world, too!
+Therefore, the following ideas are mostly from a Jesus-focused perspective.
+There are also a collection of familiar traditions, with a few traditions from around the world, too!

 Family Christmas Traditions You Can Start This Year!